Spark plug information and installation-replacement

 A. General Info

 DO NOT ATTEMPT TO CLEAN SPARK PLUGS.
 IT TAKES SPECIAL EQUIPMENT AND IS NEVER COST EFFECTIVE.
 ALWAYS REPLACE.
-The only exception would be if you have an ultrasonic cleaner (UC) and you live in a country where sparkplugs are expensive or hard to obtain.
-The UC will remove plug fouling effectively and then you may use a thin file (NOT SANDPAPER) to dress the electrodes.
+The proper solution is to always buy a new plug.
+The only exception might be is if you have a sandblaster and live in a country where sparkplugs are expensive or hard to obtain.
+Sandblasting removes the ash and other fouling due to the burning of the oil in the gasoline.
+Use a thin file (not sandpaper) to dress the electrodes.
 Sharp edges are more effective in igniting the air-fuel mixture.
-This all takes some time, however.
-In the U.S. and some countries, it is not worth the time or effort to clean and adjust spark plugs.
-Here is an example of a spark plug that looks normal but was shorted out from cleaning improperly.
+In the U.S. and some countries, it is not worth the time or effort to clean spark plugs.

 Parts of the spark plug – from Denso